Roswell Field Putnam

 Roswell Field Putnam (1840–1911) was the foremost residential architect in Amherst and Northampton, Massachusetts, in the last two decades of the 19th century.
 He designed more than 35 sizable houses in those two towns and several in nearby communities.
 His early house designs, mostly in the Queen Anne style, centered on Amherst.
-From 1893 to 1897 Putnam was in partnership with Lewis D. Bayley, and their firm, Putnam & Bayley, operated from an office in Northampton.
+From 1893 to 1897, Putnam was in partnership with Lewis D. Bayley, and their firm, Putnam & Bayley, operated from an office in Northampton.
 The focus of the firm’s residential work shifted to Northampton and tended toward the Classical Revival and Colonial Revival styles.
 The firm undertook several commercial buildings, notably the Masonic Block in Northampton, the most expensive building yet to have been constructed in the downtown area.
 The firm’s work encompassed civic structures as well.
 Putnam or his firm also designed three public libraries in towns around the Pioneer Valley.
 Following the dissolution of the firm, Putnam continued his architectural practice in Northampton, though at a slower pace, until his death on April 16, 1911.
-He designed a number of school buildings and renovated still other schools in towns throughout Hampshire County, Massachusetts.
+He designed a number of school buildings and renovated schools in towns throughout Hampshire County, Massachusetts.

 Early years and schooling

 Roswell Field Putnam was born in Leverett, Massachusetts, on 20 May 1840, the son of a farmer, Timothy Putnam, and his wife, Sarah Field (Bangs) Putnam.
 He was apparently named after Roswell Field (1767–1842), a magistrate and trial justice for Franklin County, Massachusetts, who represented the town of Leverett in the state legislature for many years.
 Timothy Putnam took care of Roswell Field and his wife, Sarah Graves Field, in their later years; when he died in 1842, Field bequeathed his property to Timothy and his household goods and a thousand dollars to Sarah Putnam.

 In 1844, possibly on the strength of this inheritance, Timothy Putnam acquired a farm on Long Plain in Leverett, near the junction with Depot Road, together with a Greek Revival farmhouse for himself, his wife, and his four-year-old son.
-In 1852 he built a schoolhouse on the northwest corner of his property, which still stands at 159 Long Plain Road, although the Putnams’ house at #153 was destroyed by fire.
+In 1852, he built a schoolhouse on the northwest corner of his property, which still stands at 159 Long Plain Road, although the Putnams’ house at #153 was destroyed by fire.
 Roswell would have been twelve at the time of the schoolhouse construction, and this project may have sparked his interest in becoming an architect.

 Roswell Field Putnam initially attended not this school (which met in a private home across the road before the schoolhouse was built), but rather Leverett’s Center School, the “Little Red Schoolhouse” near the town center.
 As he grew older, he attended the Amherst Academy, a private school in Amherst, and then the Powers Institute in Bernardston, Massachusetts, which had opened in 1855.
 Although Putnam appears to have had no formal education beyond high school, the Daily Hampshire Gazette, 18 October 1893, p.
 2, reported that “he has always been a close student and probably has the finest library outside of New York City.”